Locally involutive semigroups: Locally involutive semigroups

 Any morphism of ordered groupoids preserves extended composition and inversion so that a morphism preserving the mediator must also preserve multiplication and involution of the induced semigroups. \end{proof}

 The following proof of our ESN-correspondence has been inspired by Lawson's proof for Ehresmann semigroups, cf.\ \cite{L21}.

-\begin{theorem}[ESN-correspondence] The functors $\eS$ and $\sG$ induce an isomorphism between the category of quasi-involutive semigroups and the category of ordered groupoids with mediator.
-This isomorphism restricts to the ESN-correspondence between inverse semigroups and ordered groupoids with trivial mediator $\mm_{pq}=1_{p\wedge q}$ {\em (also known as inductive groupoids)}, and to a correspondence between involutive semigroups and ordered groupoids with symmetric mediator {\em (i.e.\ $\mm_{pq}^{-1}=\mm_{qp}\,$)}. \end{theorem} \begin{proof} It follows from Rem.\ \ref{rem:extended} that $\sG\circ\eS$ is the identity functor on the category of quasi-involutive semigroups.
+\begin{svgraybox} \begin{theorem}[ESN-correspondence] The functors $\eS$ and $\sG$ induce an isomorphism between the categories of quasi-involutive semigroups and of ordered groupoids with mediator.
+This isomorphism restricts to the ESN-correspondence between inverse semigroups and ordered groupoids with trivial mediator $\mm_{pq}=1_{p\wedge q}$ {\em (aka inductive groupoids)}, and to a correspondence between involutive semigroups and ordered groupoids with symmetric mediator {\em (i.e.\ $\mm_{pq}^{-1}=\mm_{qp}\,$)}. \end{theorem} \end{svgraybox} \begin{proof} It follows from Rem.\ \ref{rem:extended} that $\sG\circ\eS$ is the identity functor on the category of quasi-involutive semigroups.
 Since $\sG$ takes the objects of an ordered groupoid with mediator bijectiviely to the projections of the associated semigroup, the composite $\eS\circ\sG$ is also the identity functor.

 For an ordered groupoid with trivial mediator the corresponding semigroup has the property that for each element $x$ the chosen $x^*$ (corresponding to $x^{-1}$ in the groupoid) is the \emph{unique} quasi-inverse of $x$ because in the formula for the multiplication there are only restriction/corestriction and compositions, whence the semigroup is inverse.
 Conversely, if the semigroup is inverse, then its projections commute (and the product of two projections is a projection) so that the mediator is trivial.